kentonself/spanki/README.md

 ## TODO

+- Add other target languages besides English
 - Add an anki url besides localhost.
 A little questionable from a security standpoint, but user can assume the risk.
 - Add more API's
-- Look up words in fd-spa-eng dictionary of linux `dict` command
+- Look up words in fd-spa-eng dictionary of linux `dict` command (incorporate with rest4dict)
 - Parse the return from API call to AnkiConnect to be cleaner

 ## Contribution